Branching random walk with infinite progeny mean: a tale of two tails: Introduction

-where $L$ is the left-continuous inverse of $K$.
-We would like to point to the change in behaviour of the maximum when $r>1$.
-When $r<1$, it still happens that the resulting contribution comes from the last generation of the branching process but when $r>1$, there is contribution from all the generation and these contributions cannot be neglected.
-The striking difference of $r>1$ with other cases is that the major contribution for the maximum displacement does not just come from the last generation, but also from the previous generations.
-Although this does not change the rate of growth for the maximum displacement, but the effect is apparent in the limiting constants.
+where $L = K^{\leftarrow}$ is the left-continuous inverse of $K$.
+We would like to point out the change in behaviour of the maximum when $r>1$.
+When $r \leq 1$, it still happens that the resulting contribution comes from the last generation of the branching process but when $r>1$, there is contribution from all the generation and these contributions cannot be neglected.
+Although this does not change the rate of growth for the maximum displacement, the effect is apparent in the limiting constant.

+In Section \ref{section:veryltd} we consider the case when the right tail decays much faster than those considered in Section \ref{section:ltd}.
+In particular, we assume that $1-F(x)=\exp(-K(x))$ where $L:= K^{\leftarrow}$ is slowly varying at $\infty$.
+Under some additional technical conditions on the growth rate of $L$, we show in \cref{verylighttail:mainthm} that almost surely the following asymptotics hold true:

+Unlike the previous cases, here each generation contributes equally to the right-most displacement in the last generation and the resulting maximum position $M_n$ has magnitude of strictly higher order than $L(\log Z_n)$, the magnitude of the largest displacement in the last generation.
+See \Cref{section:veryltd} for a detailed explanation of the phenomenon.

+It is noteworthy that the results for the displacement in the Gumbel domain of attraction are not uniform, contrary to the i.i.d. case.
+Here, we observe different normalizations according to the tail, whereas for $n$ i.i.d. observations, it always hold that $M_n/L(\log n)$ converges to $1$ in probability, and almost surely under a very mild restriction, see \cite[Theorem 5.4.5]{haan2006}.

 The speed of a branching random walk can be defined in many ways.
-The cloud speed is one of the possibilities, defined by

-By Kolmogorov 0-1 law the speed is constant when the displacements are i.i.d.
-We refer to \cite{peres} for an exposition on cloud speed.
-One crucial assumption in the above results are finite progeny mean and finiteness of the moment generating function.
-The later condition was removed by \cite{gantert} where the tail of displacement random variables were assumed to be follow semi-exponential distribution, which changed the rate of growth of the maxima.
-So the definition of cloud speed was modified as
+The cloud speed, burst speed and sustainable speed are some of the possibilities.
+We refer to \cite{peres} for definition and detailed discussions on these topics.
+The equivalence of these three notions of speed was established by \cite{Hammersley, Kingman,Biggins} under assumptions of finite progeny mean and finiteness of the moment generating function.
+The later condition was removed by \cite{gantert} where the tail of displacement random variables were assumed to follow a semi-exponential distribution, which changed the rate of growth of the maxima.
+The definitions of the speeds was modified accordingly.
+In \Cref{sec:speed}, we define properly scaled versions of cloud, burst and sustainable speeds under \Cref{assumption:displacement_heavy}, \Cref{assumpF} and \Cref{verylighttail:assump}.
+We then establish the equivalence of these three notions of speeds in each of those cases.

-for some appropriate function $\psi$.
-It turns out the study of extremes gives us information on the cloud speed, whose definition needs an adjustment in presence of infinite progeny mean.
-For example, in case of regularly varying displacement, it is natural to look at the following object,

-We show as a corollary of our main results that above limit is $-\log \alpha$.
-Similarly, under the conditions in which the limit~\eqref{eq:limitlight} holds we look at We show in Corollary \ref{speedlight} that the limit of above equation is $-\log\alpha/r$ almost surely (conditioned on the survival of the tree).